LivTel/Docker_Loki/README.md

 Tests suggest it is better to drip feed the vlm into that ingestion directory one-per-minute in time sequential order.
 Loki/Alloy can ingest many files in parallel in a batch, but at some point it chokes and starts dropping some messages.
 When I ingest a year's worth (365) vlms at once, the Loki logs are full of errors.
 When I ingest one at a time, there are few or none.

+Ingesting 2022 as a single file with individual vlm cat-ed together did not work either.
+Mostly worked reeally well, a months long gap in the middle of thee year?
+Odd.
+Needs trying again with a different year?

 # Deleting
 There are docs for how to do it, but I have not yet got it to work. https://grafana.com/docs/loki/latest/reference/loki-http-api/#request-log-deletion
 On the other hand, re-ingesting takes about 1min per vlm, so it only takes a few hours to delete the entire /mnt/newarchive1/Dockershare/Docker_Loki and re-ingest them all.